You will need a valid U.S. visa to re-enter the United States after traveling abroad.

 What to Bring

-- Your current passport, which should be valid for at least 6 months into the future;
+- Unexpired passport, which should be valid for at least 6 months into the future;

-- Your current I-20 or DS-2019 with a travel signature (signature must not be more than 12 months old -- 6 months if on OPT);
+- Current I-20 or DS-2019 with a travel signature (signature must not be more than 12 months old -- 6 months if on OPT);

 - Documentation showing financial support for the next 12 months (F-1 students) or duration of your program (J-1 students);